 “The Hispanic community is afraid -- even citizens or legal permanent residents are nervous,” he said.
 “I have clients from all over, Dayton and Lexington that come up here because they want to know more, but they don’t want to get an HIV test in the place where their family lives.”

 During the past few years, the number of new HIV cases in Hamilton County has remained consistent, with 138 reported in 2015 and 135 reported in 2016.
-Hamilton County Public Health Assistant Health Commissioner Craig Davidson said while it’s a good sign numbers aren’t increasing, it still means each year more people are living with HIV.
+Hamilton County Public Health Assistant Health Commissioner Craig Davis said while it’s a good sign numbers aren’t increasing, it still means each year more people are living with HIV.

 To help ensure all those in need of healthcare receive treatment regardless of status or income, he said they provide a full-time dedicated linkage to care coordinators to help guide newly diagnosed individuals through the process.

-“That person works with them and manages them and takes care of them from a case-management standpoint, goes to appointments with them, makes sure that they’re set up on a course of care,” Davidson said.
+“That person works with them and manages them and takes care of them from a case-management standpoint, goes to appointments with them, makes sure that they’re set up on a course of care,” Davis said.